kesireddyadarsh/mdpiAlgorithm/README.md

 2 	Fonseca-Fleming 	Yes	No	Completed and tested

-3	Test Function 4	Yes	Yes	Still Need Work
+3	Test Function 4	Yes	Yes	Completed and tested

 4 	Kursawe 	Yes	No	Here ‘i’ value is constant to 3.
-Still Need Work.
+Completed and tested.

 5	Schaffer function N1 	Yes	No	Its working start with small search space such as 10 then increase to 10^5.
 Completed and tested.